ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/source-code-dependencies/style-guide/top-level-definitions.md

     const COMPLEX_VALUE = (50 * 2 + 100) % 256;

     // do
-    // The explicit `byte` type descriptor ensures this constant can be used where a `byte` is expected. const byte COMPLEX_VALUE = (50 * 2 + 100) % 256;
+    // The explicit `byte` type descriptor here improves readability.
+    // It ensures that `COMPLEX_VALUE` can be safely used wherever a `byte` is expected. const byte COMPLEX_VALUE = (50 * 2 + 100) % 256;
     ```